Last Updated on 2 December 2025 by Cycloscope

 Servas

-Servas made history, it has been around since before the color TV.
-It was created in 1949 by Bob Luitweiler, with the aim of working actively for peace and social justice, with other peace movements they came up with the idea of a work-study travel system that made it possible for people of various nations to travel in a more thoughtful way, by visiting the homes of hosts offering hospitality.
+Servas has made history; it has been around since before color TV.
+It was created in 1949 by Bob Luitweiler to work actively for peace and social justice.
+Along with other peace movements, they came up with the idea of a work-study travel system that made it possible for people from various nations to travel more thoughtfully by visiting the homes of hosts offering hospitality.

 Servas recommends that guests apply at least 4 weeks in advance of travel.
-To be accepted in Servas, two letters of reference, a personal interview with a local Servas coordinator, and a membership fee are required, (the fee varies by country).
+To be accepted in Servas, two letters of reference, a personal interview with a local Servas coordinator, and a membership fee are required (the cost varies by country).

-After the interview, the traveler gets a “letter of introduction” that’s good for one year of travel, and a list of hosts in the countries he or she is visiting.
+After the interview, the traveler receives a “letter of introduction” that’s valid for one year of travel and a list of hosts in the countries they’re visiting.

 Travelers contact prospective hosts in advance (lead time varies as defined by each host), giving estimated dates of travel, and they may be asked to reconfirm one or two days in advance.

 They can stay with hosts for up to 3 days and 2 nights.
 Hosts provide sleeping space.
-Meals may be provided as well as assistance in visiting the city or area.
-At the end of their trip, Servas travelers are expected to provide a report to the local coordinator with any information that might be useful.
+Meals may be provided, as well as assistance in visiting the city or area.
+At the end of their trip, Servas travelers are expected to report to the local coordinator with any information that might be useful.

-The process involved is pretty complex and time-consuming, but this is a very serious network that will surely provide some great experiences.
+The process is complex and time-consuming, but this is a severe network that will surely deliver excellent experiences.

 Horizon

 Another innovative concept is that of the Horizon App.
-It basically helps you get in touch with people you’re already connected to somehow.
-It scans your social network profiles to see if some friend of a friend or member of a group you’re in is available to host you.
+It helps you get in touch with people you’re already connected to.
+It scans your social network profiles to see if a friend of a friend or a member of a group you’re in is available to host you.

-That almost completely solves the problem of trust involved in the most popular hospitality networks like Couchsurfing.
-At the moment Horizon requires a mandatory Login-With-Facebook, so all those who don’t use Zuckerberg’s platform are excluded.
+That almost completely solves the trust problem in the most popular hospitality networks like Couchsurfing.
+At the moment, Horizon requires Login-With-Facebook, so anyone who doesn’t use Zuckerberg’s platform is excluded.
 They claim this will change shortly.

-People are invited to donate an amount of choice to charity for each night of free stay they get.
+People are invited to donate an amount of their choice to charity for each night of their free stay.

 Working Traveller – a hybrid between volunteering, job opportunities, and free hospitality

 Working Traveller allows travelers to negotiate what they would get in exchange for their skills from hosts.
-The site allows hosts to set what they are willing to pay, in terms of a bed, food, or money using a barter point system, while a traveler can set what barter points they want to charge.
+The site will enable hosts to set what they are willing to pay, in terms of a bed, food, or money, using a barter point system, while travelers can set how many barter points they want to charge.

-This sets this platform on a different level from more classic volunteering or hospitality sites, being more appealing to skilled travelers looking for references and pocket money, and hosts in need of a certain professionality.
+This sets this platform apart from more classic volunteering or hospitality sites, making it more appealing to skilled travelers seeking references and pocket money, and to hosts in need of a confident professionalism.

 LGBTQ+ Alternatives to Couchsurfing